stefanofa/awesome/README.md

 *   [SCSS](#scss)
 *   [C#](#c-2)

-## Objective-C++

-*   [callstackincubator/ai](https://github.com/callstackincubator/ai) - On-device LLM execution in React Native with Vercel AI SDK compatibility

 ## TypeScript

-*   [stevedylandev/bhvr](https://github.com/stevedylandev/bhvr) - A monorepo template using Bun, Hono, Vite, and React
+*   [ixahmedxi/unverceled-nextjs](https://github.com/ixahmedxi/unverceled-nextjs) - A Next.js 15 Starter Kit Deployed to Cloudflare

 *   [FormidableLabs/spectacle](https://github.com/FormidableLabs/spectacle) - A React-based library for creating sleek presentations using JSX syntax that gives you the ability to live demo your code.